 The cause of these problems was eventually traced to a defective shell design.
 The original APC projectiles had 4 cavities in the base which were designed to accept cartridges containing toxic war gases.
 These cavities were protected by a base cap, but this broke under the pressure generated when the guns fired.
 Splinters from the broken base cap smashed through the gas cavities and into the burster charge which then detonated.
 After this incident, a new base cap was produced and the gas cavities were filled in with cement.

-Jean Bart had only her Turret I guns installed when France fell in May 1940.
+Sister-ship Jean Bart had only her Turret I guns installed when France fell in May 1940.
 Of the four guns intended for her Turret II, two were at dockside at St. Nazaire as France collapsed.
 One of these was loaded onto the cargo ship Mécanicien Principal Lestin but the transfer crane failed when trying to load the second gun.
 The cargo ship sailed for North Africa, but she was attacked and sunk by German aircraft off the Gironde shortly after leaving harbor.
 The second gun was reportedly mutilated on the dock before being captured by the Germans.
-The third gun was captured in transit to St. Nazaire as was the fourth gun which was still at the guns factory at Ruelle.
+The third gun was captured in transit to St. Nazaire as was the fourth gun which was still at the gun factory at Ruelle.

 A total of seven guns were captured by the Germans and three of these were taken to Norway.
 It was planned to install them in a coastal battery at Vardaasen, but this battery never became operational.
 After the war, at least five of the captured guns were returned to France where they were then refurbished at Ruelle.